Tanmay1798/Python_Practice/README.md

  Syntax: string.capitalize()

 Note:
-1.The method only capitalizes the first letter of the string.
+1. The method only capitalizes the first letter of the string.
 The rest of the letters are lowercased even if they are capital in the original string.
 2. If the first letter is non-alphabetic, then the method doesn't convert it to a capital letter, but it converts all other letters to lowercase.

 # B. casefold()
-The casefold() method returns a string where all the characters are in lower case.
-It is similar to the lower() method, but the casefold() method converts more characters into lower case.
+The case folds() method returns a string where all the characters are in lower case.
+It is similar to the lower() method, but the casefold() method converts more characters into lower cases.

  syntax: str.casefold()

 Note:
-1. Symbols and Letters are not affected by the casefold() method.
-If the string is in lower cases then casefold() method will return original string.
+1. Symbols and Letters are not affected by the case fold() method.
+If the string is in lower cases then the casefold() method will return the original string.